 The policy can be accessed via our school website and copies are available in the office.
-Consultation with Staff and Governors was held during the Summer and Autumn Term - 2020 via staff meetings and we have used the NASEN (National Association for Special Educational Needs) guide to ensure we are complaint with the statutory requirements laid out in the new SEND Code of Practice, 0-25 guidance.
+Consultation with Staff and Governors was held during the Spring Term - 2022 via staff/Governor's meetings and we have used the NASEN (National Association for Special Educational Needs) guide to ensure we are complaint with the statutory requirements laid out in the new SEND Code of Practice, 0-25 guidance.